ivanpaulovich/todo/README.md

 ## :telephone: Support and Issues

-I am happy to clarify the implementation details via the **Issues Tab**.
+Please open an issue and I will be happy to clarify.
+Give it a :start if you like the code.